GraemeMalcolm/xyz/Instructions/Labs/LAB_01_compute_and_storage_options.md

     > After you've completed the notebook, return to this screen, and continue to the next lab.

+1. In the left pane, select **Compute** and click on **Test cluster**.
+Click on **Terminate** to stop the cluster.

 ## Lab 2 - Working with Apache Spark in Synapse Analytics

 This lab demonstrates the experience of working with Apache Spark in Azure Synapse Analytics.
-You will learn how to connect an Azure Synapse Analytics workspace to an Azure Data Explorer workspace using a Linked Service and then load data from one of its databases using a Spark notebook.
 You will also learn how to use libraries like Hyperspace and MSSparkUtil to optimize the experience of working with Data Lake storage accounts from Spark notebooks.
-In addition to Data Explorer and Data Lake storage, the data enrichment process will also use historical data from a SQL Pool.
-In the end, you will learn how to publish the enriched data back into the Data Lake and consume it with the SQL Built-in Pool and Power BI.

-After completing the lab, you will understand the main steps of an end-to-end data enrichment process that uses Spark in an Azure Synapse Analytics workspace.
+After completing the lab, you will understand how to load and make use of Spark libraries in an Azure Synapse Analytics workspace.
 #### Task 1: Index the Data Lake storage with Hyperspace

 When loading data from Azure Data Lake Gen 2, searching in the data is one of the most resource consuming operations.
 [Hyperspace](https://github.com/microsoft/hyperspace) introduces the ability for Apache Spark users to create indexes on their datasets, such as CSV, JSON, and Parquet, and use them for potential query and workload acceleration.